The Basics

 This is what Architect's UI looks like:

-These settings show up when you have Edit mode enabled and have the game paused and allow you to switch between items, as well as change their Configuration and set up Events and Listeners.
+These settings appear when you have Edit mode enabled and have the game paused, and allow you to switch between items, as well as change their Configuration and set up Events and Listeners.

 To switch between items, first select a category on the right, then choose an object from that category on the left.